 Consulting is, in my opinion, one of the most noble professions that exists.
 Sadly, too many freelancers, subcontractors and outsourced laborers have diluted the meaning of the word “consultant.”
 For the purposes of this article, let’s agree that the true definition of a consultant is a professional who leverages many years of experience, knowledge, and training, often applying … Continue reading “Coffee is for Closers” – 6 Tips for Winning More Clients as a Consultant

 Stephen Manlove is managing principal for the Washington, DC office of the award-winning HDR Architecture group.
 Their new office building, located in the Clarendon neighborhood of Arlington, VA, was just awarded LEED Platinum certification under USGBC’s LEED for Interiors, under version 2009 of the program.

 Such a pursuit is not for the faint of heart.
 Manlove wrote a great piece for the HDR blog that tells the story called, Our Journey to Platinum and How it has Shaped Who We Are.
 So, why did HDR go to such great lengths for their new facility?
 Continue reading “Why HDR pursued and achieved LEED Platinum for their new Virginia facility”

+Over at Adweek, Jason Snyder has a great piece on who the real target demographic might be for marketing: robots.
 Whoever is closest to the consumer controls the conversation.
 But it’s not you who’s closest—it’s the machines.
 The good news for marketers is that unlike fickle, demographic-defying consumers, robots are consistent—staying true to their programming. … Continue reading Is your marketing ignoring one of the most important yet overlooked target demographics?